PITC

 Educational Requirements:

-Achieving the status of a Licensed Practical Nurse (LPN) necessitates the successful completion of an accredited practical nursing program.
+Achieving the status of a Practical Nurse (PN) necessitates the successful completion of an accredited practical nursing program.
 These programs typically take one year to complete and are offered at community colleges and vocational schools.

 Salary Expectations:

-The median annual salary for LPNs in the United States was $47,480 in May 2021, according to the Bureau of Labor Statistics.
-The highest-paid LPNs earned more than $66,880, while the lowest-paid LPNs earned less than $35,610.
+The median annual salary for PNs in the United States was $47,480 in May 2021, according to the Bureau of Labor Statistics.
+The highest-paid PNs earned more than $66,880, while the lowest-paid PNs earned less than $35,610.

 Work Environment:

-Licensed Practical Nurses (LPNs) have the opportunity to work in a diverse range of healthcare environments, such as:
+Practical Nurses (PNs) have the opportunity to work in a diverse range of healthcare environments, such as:

 • Hospitals